Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Deciding if

 For $h\in \mathfrak G$, let $h_x=\gr(h)_x$ and $h_y=\gr(h)_y$.
 When working with $\Ll$ and the line arrangement $\T_\lambda$ defined below, we run into the technical issue of coinciding lines.
 In $\Ll$, this happens for instance if there are $h\neq h'\in \mathfrak G$ with $h_x=h'_x$, as in that case, we get $\gr(h)\vee \gr(h'')=\gr(h')\vee \gr(h'')$ for any $h''\in \mathfrak G$ with $h''_y\geq h_y,h'_y$.
-The only reason why this might be a problem for us is that we will traverse these arrangements, and the complexity of our algorithm depends on how many times we have to cross a line.
+Formally, we handle this by considering the line arrangements as multisets, so for instance we consider $(\gr(h)\vee \gr(h''))^*)$ and $(\gr(h')\vee \gr(h''))^*)$ as distincts elements of $\Ll$, even though they are equal when considered as lines.
+This way, each line in $\Ll$ (and $\T_\lambda$) has a \emph{multiplicity} which may be greater than one.
+This matters to us because we will traverse these arrangements, and the complexity of our algorithm depends on how many times we have to cross a line.
 When lines coincide, we have to count the number of times we cross them with multiplicity, as we need to perform certain operations for each coinciding line.
-To avoid distracting technical details, we will gloss over this issue and assume that the lines we consider have multiplicity one in what follows.
-Then, in the proof of \cref{Thm:runtime_leq_lambda}, we will explain how to handle lines with multiplicity greater than one.

-\begin{lemma} Let $S$ be an open region in $\Ll$, let $s\in S$, and let $(R,U)$ be an RU-decomposition of $Q$ at $s$. \begin{itemize} \item[(i)] For any $s'\in S$, $(R,U)$ is an RU-decomposition of $Q$ at $s'$. \item[(ii)] If $S'$ is another open region in $\Ll$ that is separated from $S$ by a single line, then for any $s'\in S$, an RU-decomposition of $Q$ at $s'$ can be obtained from $(R,U)$ in $\bigO(n)$. \end{itemize} The analogous statements hold if $Q$ is replaced by $Q'$.
+The following lemma allows us to compute just one RU-decomposition and barcode pairing for each region of $\Ll$, as well as update these efficiently as we move from a region to a neighboring region. \begin{lemma} Let $S$ be an open region in $\Ll$, let $s\in S$, and let $(R,U)$ be an RU-decomposition of $Q$ at $s$ with associated barcode pairing $B$. \begin{itemize} \item[(i)] For any $s'\in S$, $(R,U)$ is an RU-decomposition of $Q$ at $s'$. \item[(ii)] If $S'$ is another open region in $\Ll$ that is separated from $S$ by a line with multiplicity $k$, then for any $s'\in S$, an RU-decomposition of $Q$ at $s'$ with an associated barcode pairing can be obtained from $(R,U)$ and $B$ in $\bigO(kn)$ time and $O(n^2)$ memory. \end{itemize} The analogous statements hold if $Q$ is replaced by $Q'$. \end{lemma}